Joy-less/RateLimitSharp/README.md

 // Add two claims for John Doe. bool available = rateLimiter.TryAcquire("John Doe", amount: 2);

-// All claims will be removed gradually over the course of 1 second.
+// One claim will be removed after 1 second and another will be removed after 2 seconds.
 ```